|Phnom Chisor||Tonlé Bati||Phnom Udong||Angkor Borei||Silk Island|

-Spectacular views accompany this Angkorian-era temple surrounded by ruins, located in the Takeo Province.
-Once known as the site of Suryagiri, inscriptions here are dated back to the 11th century.
+Spectacular views accompany this Angkorian-era temple. located in the Takeo Province Phnom Chisor was once known as the site of Suryagiri.
+Inscriptions here are dated back to the 11th century.
 Modern Monks reside in the Buddhist vihara nearby.
 Best visited in the early part of the day or late afternoon as it sits high on a hilltop.
-A climb of around 500 steps to the top of the hill is worth the effort as the view of the surrounding country side is rather spectacular.
+A climb of around 500 steps to the top of the hill is worth the effort as the view of the surrounding countryside is rather spectacular.
 Located Approximately 2 hours south of Phnom Penh.

 Temples Tonlé Bati

 Two temples with an interesting historical background, Ta Prohm and Yeay Peau and its nearby Wat, a modern cement structure heavily damaged by the Khmer Rouge are among the most interesting places to see in Tonlé Bati.
 This is also a popular picnic area with the locals with numerous bamboo beds and mats by the water.
 Tonle Bati is approximately 1 hour south of Phnom Penh.

 Once the capital of Cambodia, Phnom Udong is now a quiet town boasting magnificent views of the Cambodian countryside.
 The two humps of Phnom Udong are its main attraction with several stupas on each end of the ridge.